LauriEra/coursera_get_and_clean_data/README.md

 This script expects that at the first line the working directory is set correctly to where "getdata%2Fprojectfiles%2FUCI HAR Dataset.zip" has been unzipped.

+This script also assumes that the "dplyr"-package has been installed.

 ### CodeBook.md

 Contains descriptions of the available variables.